 In Polyclinic, we usually perform last generation facelift, so-called MACS (Minimal Access Cranial Suspension) facelift or short-cut facelift which is suitable for most patients of both sexes, especially younger age, ie. in their 40s and 50s.
 This type of facelift guarantees minimal tissue trauma with less noticeable postoperative scars, and the operation of shorter duration.
 Postoperative recovery is significantly faster than with the classic technique, which is very acceptable for patients due to an earlier return to regular activities.

 Classic technique (SMAS) of the operation begins with an incision (incision) in the scalp above the temple, in front and above the ear, and continues with an incision around the ear and finally returns to the scalp where the incision began.
+In some cases, it is also possible to correct minor deformities of the external ear , especially the ear lobule.
 This is followed by lifting the skin before repositioning and securing the deeper muscle and connective tissue (SMAS) tissue in the desired position.
 Excess adipose tissue is removed, along with excess skin.
 In men, the incision is planned to fit in the line of beard growth.

 The incision design is placed where it will be closest to the already existing normal skin furrows and wrinkles.
 In this way, maximum camouflage of the scar is achieved.
 After removing the excess skin, the incision is closed with fine sutures and/or metal clips (staplers) that allow surgery without the need to cut the hair at the incision site.

 Depending on the type and weight, the operation takes between 2 and 4 hours.